joshdan95/SuperStore-Analysis-SQL-Visualization/README.md

 4. Average profit by age range

-5.Quarterly average region-wise
+5. Quarterly average region-wise

+6. Average profit per each product sub-category

+7. Top 10 products by average profit

-6.Overall AVG.SALES, AVG.PROFIT, AVG.DISCOUNT
+8.Overall AVG.SALES, AVG.PROFIT, AVG.DISCOUNT

  KEY INSIGHTS:

- 1. Surprisingly age range between 80-90 averages more profit than other age ranges.
+ 1. Age range between 80-90 averages more profit than other age ranges, With office supplies bringing in 80% of average profit.

- 2. Montana is the only state with no profit
+ 2. Montana is the only state with no Profit margin averaging -186$, Only office supplies out of 3 categories brings in profit with a average of 56$

- 3. South dakota averages more profit than any other state
+ 3. South dakota averages more profit than any other state with all 3 categories reaching the profit margin

- 4. Region wise south zone averages more profit than all other regions.
+ 4. On a average south region tops the chart with avg profit of 229$ and order quantity of about 47250 nos.

+ 5. With only 106 orders placed Via video desktop communications unit is the best performing product with an average profit of 9,433$

 TOOLS USED: MS-EXCEL, MS-SQL, TABLEAU FOR DATA ANALYSIS AND DATA VISUALIZATION